-A senior operations and projects professional with 30 years experience of exemplary hospitality service within the Foodservice Catering, Restaurant, and Healthcare sectors.
+A senior operations and projects professional with 30 years experience of exemplary hospitality service within the Foodservice Catering, Restaurant, Events and Healthcare sectors.

-As an operations lead, his main field of expertise is in turning around underperforming business / contracts within food and beverage operations and building long-term customer and client relationships.
+A Fellow of the Institute of Hospitality, his main field of expertise is in turning around underperforming business operations within the food and beverage sector and building long-term customer and client relationships.

-With a strong understanding of commercial innovation and experience in mobilising strategic business projects from concept to completion, he has consistently driven business growth and client retention for the companies he is proud to have owned or represented.
+With a strong understanding of commercial innovation and experience in mobilising strategic business projects from concept to completion, he has consistently driven business growth and client retention for the companies Thomas is proud to have owned, and represented.

 Please click on photos and links for more details and feel free to contact Thomas if you require any further information or professional support.